 Training should begin in a quiet environment with few distractions.
 The chosen reward should be highly motivating so that the puppy focuses entirely on the trainer and the reward.
-Although a small food treat generally works best, a favorite toy or a special dog treat might be more appealing.
-It might also be helpful to train the puppy just before a scheduled mealtime when it is at its hungriest.
-For difficult or headstrong puppies, the best way to ensure that the puppy will perform the desired behavior and respond appropriately to the command is to leave a leash attached and to use a head collar for additional control.
-In this way, you can prompt the puppy into the correct response if it does not immediately obey, and the pressure can be released as soon as the desired response is achieved.
+Although a small food treat generally works best, a favorite toy or a special dog treat might be more appealing for some puppies.
+It might also be helpful to train the puppy just before a scheduled mealtime when he is at his hungriest.

 When should I start socializing my puppy?

-Socialization should begin as soon as you get your puppy and often this means at 7 weeks of age.
-Puppies naturally accept new people, other species and introduction to new situations during the socialization period which occurs between 7 and 14 to 16 weeks of age.
-This period provides an opportunity for a myriad of introductions that will provide positive memories that last a life time.
-Puppies are eager, exploratory and uninhibited during this period and it is important to take advantage of this enthusiasm.
-Be sure to protect your puppy during this period and ensure that all experiences are positive, fun and not fear evoking.
+Socialization should begin as soon as you get your puppy and, often, this is at seven or eight weeks of age.
+Puppies naturally accept new people, other animals, and new situations during the socialization period, which occurs between 7 and 14 weeks of age.
+This period provides an opportunity for a myriad of introductions that will provide positive memories that last a lifetime.
+Puppies are eager, exploratory, and uninhibited during this period and it is important to take advantage of this enthusiasm.
+Be sure to protect your puppy during this period and ensure that all experiences are positive, fun, and safe.

 Why does my 16-week-old puppy seem afraid?

-There is a normal, natural fear period that begins around 14 to 16 weeks.
-During this period, a puppy may become wary and suspicious of new people, species or experiences.
+There is a normal, natural fear period that begins around 14 to 16 weeks of age.
+During this period, a puppy may become wary and suspicious of new people, animals, or experiences.
 This is a normal adaptive process.
 Watch your puppy closely for signs of fear (cowering, urinating, and refusal of food treats).
 Avoid pushing or overwhelming your puppy during this developmental stage.
 Always let your puppy guide the pace of experiences, especially during sensitive periods.

 Should I also consider training classes?